 Relationship Marketing (RM) has received a great deal of attention from academic scholars in marketing.
 As a part of marketing strategy, relationship marketing seeks to acquire and retain customers by providing good quality customer services.
-It has become one of the keys to succeed in acquiring strong competitiveness in the present markets because of its implications Completers by PDFeCs prebenation pregistered precision) creation of exit barriers and the view that benefits all parties...
+It has become one of the keys to succeed in acquiring strong competitiveness in the present markets because of its implications for access to markets, generation of repeated purchase, creation of exit barriers and the view that benefits all parties..

-If you want to remove the watermark, please register Relationship Marketing Tactics (RMTs) are core to the success of relationship marketing strategy.
+Relationship Marketing Tactics (RMTs) are core to the success of relationship marketing strategy.
 Effective relationship marketing tactics may help marketers to acquire customers, keep customers, and maximize customer profitability, and finally build up customer loyalty.
 Several scholars have proposed various Relationship Marketing Tactics that can be used in RM to help bring about long-term relationships with customers.
 The most common RMTs proposed by various scholars that can be used to manage customer relationships are customer orientation (Ravald and Gronroos, 1996; Leverin and Liljander, 2006; Korunka et al., 2007), service quality (Parasuraman et al., 1988; Zeithamal et al., 1996), interpersonal communication (Berry, 1995; Gronroos, 1995; De Wulf et al., 2001, 2003) and tangible rewards (Berry, 1983).
 Such kinds of relationship marketing tactics have already been proven effective in promoting customer loyalty by many researchers.
-Therefore, many recampling that we have been been been with the registered over signal mess especially in the service industry such as restaurants.
-If you want to remove the watermark, please register Nowadays, due to increased employment of women outside the home and extensive changes in lifestyle, the consumption of restaurant food is growing, and consequently the Mandalay restaurant industry provide a very good market for this industry.
+Therefore, many relationship marketing tactics are widely applied in today's business especially in the service industry such as restaurants.

+Nowadays, due to increased employment of women outside the home and extensive changes in lifestyle, the consumption of restaurant food is growing, and consequently the Mandalay restaurant industry provide a very good market for this industry.
 On the other hand, competition is also increasing in the restaurant industry in Mandalay.
 Emergence of new chain restaurants and their dedication to opening new branches is an indication of competitive industry.
-With increasing competition between restaurants in

-Combined by PDF Combine (Unregistered Version) Mandalay, attracting new customers can no longer guarantee profits and succept, but totaining existing outcomers imafilm or einportance of a fact, a competitive environment offers customers more alternative choices such as customer orientation, service quality, interpersonal communication and tangible rewards.
+With increasing competition between restaurants in Mandalay, attracting new customers can no longer guarantee profits and success, but retaining existing customers is of more importance.
+In fact, a competitive environment offers customers more alternative choices such as customer orientation, service quality, interpersonal communication and tangible rewards.
 Therefore, they can select their favorite option from several alternatives.
 Consequently, customer loyalty is considered to be a vital factor for success, survival and profitability of the restaurant industry in Mandalay.

 Customer loyalty and marketing tactics are even more important in new emerging competitive restaurant industry in Myanmar as the country has adopted significant political and economic reforms in all sectors.
-For example, there are many more new restaurants now in Yangon and Mandalay compared to the three the defering from bine (dt magi state of Weets iblo) wever, it is speculated that most of these newly emerged restaurants might not be aware of the importance and even the existence of RMTs and hence they might not be using them as a marketing strategy.
+For example, there are many more new restaurants now in Yangon and Mandalay compared to the time when reforms have not yet been introduced.
+However, it is speculated that most of these newly emerged restaurants might not be aware of the importance and even the existence of RMTs and hence they might not be using them as a marketing strategy.
 Therefore, there is a need to identify which RMTs have been practiced in local restaurant industry and the influence of RMTs on customer loyalty.
 This is the whole purpose of this study.
 Such kind of study is significant in that after investigating the practice of RMTs and relationship between RMTs and customer loyalty, marketing advice could be given to the restaurant industry in Mandalay for effective marketing planning on selection RMTs in order to increase customer loyalty.